How to Write a Stellar “Why Columbia” Essay

 Why are you interested in attending Columbia University?
 This question can help guide you through Columbia’s “why us” essay.
 Read on to learn more and show Columbia why you’re the perfect candidate!

 You’ve got your sights set on the elite Columbia University.
 You’ve probably dreamed about its stone buildings and sprawling campus, and you know you want to earn a higher education in the heart of New York.
-You’ve put in the hard work to meet application requirements.
-The only thing standing in your way is tackling the essays.
+You’ve put in the hard work to meet the application requirements.
+The only thing standing in your way is tackling the admission essays

 Columbia University wants to get to know you and what you can offer to the campus community.
 But they also want to know why you want to attend Columbia.
 There are several top colleges to choose from, and they want to know why Columbia called out to you.